What happened in Eden?

 Think about it this way.
 Eve had disobeyed God and this put them in painful territory.
 Gen 2:17 made it clear that in the moment Eve ate of the fruit “Dying she would die”.
 She would become mortal and the sentence ultimately proclaimed in Gen 3:19 would have come into effect.
 Adam clearly should have, and indeed could have, leapt into action to head off this doom.
 He did not.
 But having failed to prevent her mistake, he knowingly and willingly joined her in her doom.
 What happened in Eden involved a choice for Adam and he chose wrong.

 The point is, he did not trust God that God was a righteous and just judge.

-Eve in effect called God a liar and Adam in effect called God unjust.
+Eve in effect called God a liar by her choice to believe the snake.
+Adam in effect called God unjust by choosing Eve over God.
 She believed the snake before God and Adam did not believe that God could rescue her from her decisions.

 What could the Creator do?
 He is confronted by the two humans He loves and for whom He has provided everything they could ever possibly need, and they are calling him a liar and unjust.